Oxford Therapeutics London

 NICE

 Similarly, the National Institute for Health and Care Excellence (NICE) in the United Kingdom advocates a multifaceted approach to weight management.
-NICE recommends that weight-loss medications be integrated into a comprehensive weight management programme.
-The Guidance from Nice emphasises the importance of addressing obesity through a holistic and sustainable approach, aiming to deliver long-term health benefits and improved quality of life for patients.
-Marion Shirran, the co-founder of Oxford Therapeutics Ltd and the co-author of The GLP-1 Legacy, is a NICE stakeholder and a member of the All-Party Parliamentary Group on Obesity.
+NICE recommends that weight-loss medications, including Ozempic, Wegovy and Mounjaro, be integrated into a comprehensive weight management programme.
+The Guidance from Nice aims to deliver long-term health benefits and improved quality of life for patients.